 After the assessment, your Assessor will produce a DSA Needs Assessment Report outlining your needs and recommended strategies.
 Depending on the nature of your disability, these may include recommendations for equipment, human support, and travel assistance.

 A copy of this report will go to you and your funding body at the same time, unless you have asked to see a draft copy first.
-If you wish, Assessors will send a copy to Learning Support at Goldsmiths.
-Once Learning Support receives this report we will contact you to arrange an appointment where we can discuss your report and start arranging your support.
+If you wish, Assessors will send a copy to Learning Support.
+Once we receive this report we will contact you to arrange an appointment where we can discuss your report and start arranging your support.

 How to book an appointment for an Assessment of Needs

 Goldsmiths students only can arrange an Assessment of Needs on campus in the library.
 This is undertaken by a Needs Assessor from Central London Assessment Services (CLASS).
 You should contact CLASS assessment centre and ask for your assessment to be at Goldsmiths College.
 This will then be arranged for you.
 Read the Central London Assessment Services website for more information on how to book an assessment.
-You can also contact Learning Support via the Student Centre who can help you to book an assessment of needs.
+You can also contact Learning support via the Student Centre who can help you to book an assessment of needs.